onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 Runtime Framework
 =================
-The runtime execution framework executes the rules and policies and othe models distributed by the design and creation environment.
+The runtime execution framework executes the rules and policies and other models distributed by the design and creation environment.

 This allows for the distribution of models and policy among various ONAP modules such as the Service Orchestrator (SO), Controllers,